eclipse-vertx/vert.x/core_manual_ruby.md

 *All messages in the event bus are transient, and in case of failure of all or parts of the event bus, there is a possibility messages will be lost.
 If your application cares about lost messages, you should code your handlers to be idempotent, and your senders to retry after recovery.*

-If you want to persist your messages you can use a persistent work queue busmod for that.
+If you want to persist your messages you can use a persistent work queue module for that.

 ### Types of messages